gitops-tech/gitops-tech.github.io/index.md

 There are two ways how you can organize your Continuous Deployment process with Git repositories as the central element: Push-based GitOps and Pull-based GitOps.
 They both have in common, that they use at least two repositories: the application repository and the environment repository.
-The application repository contains the source code of your application and the deployment manifests to deploy the application, while the environment repository contains all deployment manifests currently deployed in an environment.
-Simon: wie oben, aufpassen, da nur weil es im environment repo liegt, heisst das nicht, dass es wirklich korrekt deployed werden konnte.
-Oder was passiert, wenn das deployment fehlschlägt?
-Rollt dann der 'automated process' automatisch das git repo wieder zurück?
+The application repository contains the source code of your application and the deployment manifests to deploy the application, while the environment repository contains all deployment manifests of the currently desired infrastructure in an environment.

-Of course, you can have multiple application repositories if you are working with microservices, or if your application consists of some other kind of independantly deployable components.
-You can also manage multiple environments like you typically want for having multiple stages.
-For that, just use a branch per stage in the environment repository.
+The difference between the two types of GitOps, is how it is ensured, that the environment actually resembles the desired infrastructure.

 ### Push-based GitOps